This post may contain affiliate links. Please read our disclosure policy.

 - Season the Chicken: Pat the chicken thighs dry with paper towel, then season both sides with seasoning salt (or regular salt) and pepper.
 Set aside while you prepare the other ingredients.

-- Cook the Bacon: In a large skillet over medium heat, cook the bacon until crisp and golden.
-Remove with a slotted spoon and set aside.
+- Cook Bacon: In a skillet over medium heat, cook bacon until crisp and golden.
+Remove and set aside.
 Discard most of the bacon fat, leaving about 1 tablespoon in the pan.

 - Sear the Chicken: Increase the heat to medium-high.
 Add the chicken thighs and sear for about 5 minutes per side until browned and nearly cooked through.
 Transfer to a plate and keep warm.